 We call them “accidents.”
 But, most of the time, these accidents are due to someone else’s wrongful action—or inaction.
 One call is all it takes for the experienced legal team at Kenneth S. Nugent, P.C. to help you.
-With over 350 years of collective experience and offices in Albany, Atlanta, Augusta, Columbus, Duluth, Macon, Savannah and Valdosta, our accident attorneys are ready to start working on your case today.
+With over 350 years of collective experience and offices in Albany, Athens, Atlanta, Augusta, Columbus, Duluth, Macon, Savannah and Valdosta, our accident attorneys are ready to start working on your case today.

 GET HELP FROM A GEORGIA PERSONAL INJURY LAWYER